Updates

 Lovable builds complete applications, including backend, database schemas, and authentication from natural language descriptions.

 The tradeoff: It's designed for launching new products, not prototyping features on existing software.
 You'd need to recreate your entire application context.
+Unlike tools that build new apps from scratch, Alloy modifies your existing product directly.

 5. Figma Make